 Backpacker hostels tend to be tip-free establishments, so you'll rarely feel obliged to leave a tip.
 But if a staff member goes out of his way to help, then a tip is a perfect way to show your appreciation.

 Hotels in Peru follow the same tipping customs as found in many parts of the world.
-Tip porters S/.1 per bag (or US$1 in top-end hotels) and feel free to leave the cleaning staff an occasional tip for keeping your room in good order.
+Tip porters USD $1.00 in top-end hotels.
+It is not obligatory but considered polite to leave the cleaning staff an occasional tip for keeping your room in good order.
 If the hotel concierge or any other staff member is particularly helpful, a tip is always a nice gesture.

 Peruvians aren't big tippers in restaurants, apart from in upscale establishments where a 10% tip is customary (a service charge is sometimes included in the bill).
 Waiters in midrange restaurants might receive a few soles for good service, but it's certainly not a hard and fast rule.